aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/java/image-editing/create-image-by-setting-path/_index.md

 ---
 title: Create Image by Setting Path in Aspose.PSD for Java
-linktitle: Create Image by Setting Path in Aspose.PSD for Java
+linktitle: Create Image by Setting Path
 second_title: Aspose.PSD Java API
 description: Learn how to create PSD images using Aspose.PSD for Java.
 Follow our step-by-step guide for seamless image generation.
 type: docs